-The group debate presentation will be based on a current affairs issue and groups must defend alternate positions with respect to that issue in a debate-style format.
-Presentations will be held during the last four lectures (Weeks 9-12).
+The group presentation will be based on a current affairs issue and groups will be asked to defend alternate positions with respect to that issue in a debate-style format.
+Presentations will be 10 minutes in length and will be held during the last four lectures (Weeks 9-12).
 All group members are required to actively participate in the presentation.
 Additional details will be provided in class.